Morisot, 1882 expo

 Impressionism, a historical reconstruction:

-Berthe Morisot (1841-1895)
+Berthe Morisot

 at the 7th ‘impressionist’ exposition in 1882

-On this page you will see an impression of the 9+4hc?=13? paintings that Berthe Morisot probably exhibited at the 7th ‘impressionist’ exposition of 1882 (catalogue numbers 92-100+hc4?).
+On this page you will see an accounted impression of the 9+4hc?=13? pictures that Berthe Morisot probably exhibited at the 7th ‘impressionist’ exposition of 1882 (catalogue numbers 92-100+hc4?).
 Morisot exhibited probably 10 oil paintings and 3 pastels.
 She often depicted women and her little daughter Julie Manet.
 Note her sketchy style, her use of browns and subdued colours.
 I render the pictures in a more thematical order, by format and by used technique.
 Note: If you double click on the first picture (of a group) and then click on full screen, you can create a slideshow.
 Enjoy!

 Sources: